 What is osteopathy ?

-An effective approach to well -being
+An effective approach to well-being

 By addressing imbalances in the musculoskeletal system, we help your body return to its natural state of harmony, promoting overall health and well-being.

-What does an Osteopath do?
+What does an osteopath do?

-Reasons for Consultation
+Reasons for the Consultation

 Pain in the lower or upper back